Sandeep0076/Rag-Chatbot/README.md

 # RAG PDF API

 ## Description
-RAG PDF API is a FastAPI-based application that implements a Retrieval-Augmented Generation (RAG) system for processing and querying PDF documents.
-The system uses Azure OpenAI services for embeddings and language models, Google Cloud Storage for file management, and Chroma as the vector database.
+RAG PDF API is a FastAPI-based application that implements a Retrieval-Augmented Generation (RAG) system for processing and querying PDF documents and images.
+The system uses Azure OpenAI services, Google Cloud Vertex AI (Gemini), and GPT-4 Vision for various AI functionalities, Google Cloud Storage for file management, and Chroma as the vector database.

 ## Features
-- PDF preprocessing and embedding generation
+- PDF and image preprocessing and embedding generation
-- Vector database creation and management
+- Vector database creation and management using Chroma
 - Chat-based querying of processed documents
 - Integration with Azure OpenAI for embeddings and language models
+- Integration with Google Cloud Vertex AI (Gemini) for advanced language processing
+- GPT-4-Omni integration for image analysis
 - Google Cloud Storage for file management
 - FastAPI backend with Prometheus metrics
+- (Optional) Streamlit-based user interface for easy interaction

 ## Installation